Rico Linhas Aéreas Flight 4823

-Rico Linhas Aéreas Flight 4823 was a short haul domestic Brazilian flight from Cruzeiro do Sul, and Tarauacá to Rio Branco.
+Rico Linhas Aéreas Flight 4823 was a short haul domestic Brazilian flight from Cruzeiro do Sul and Tarauacá to Rio Branco.
 On 30 August 2002, the Embraer EMB 120 Brasilia, registration PT-WRQ, flying the route crashed in heavy rain.
 Of the 31 aboard, 23 were killed, including all three crew members, and 20 of the 28 passengers.

+Accident

 As the Brasilia was on approach to Rio Branco, ground controllers granted the flight crew permission to land.
 The aircraft then entered a rainstorm and shortly after impacted with the ground tail first, 1.5 km from the airport.
 The fuselage broke into three sections and a fire broke out, damaging the airplane beyond repair.